 Since we want to run this action only in manual mode, we need to set the Trigger condition.
-Reveal the extra options at the bottom, set the condition to ‘environment variable’ and enter the values as follows:
+Enter the Condition tab in the action, set the condition to 'Run only if ENV VAR has specific value' and enter the values as follows:

 From now on, whenever you run the pipeline manually, Buddy will ask you which version type you want to increase.
 If neither major nor minor is selected, the patch number will be incremented.

 The next step is adding an action with the versioning script.
 Select the Custom build action and paste the script below in the commands field.
 The script raises the selected version type by 1 and creates the tag for your commit: